 Notes:

-Unassociated non-AP MLDs use only the Link Disabled indication in the RNR to avoid sending any Probe Request / Association Requst frames on the disabled link.
+Unassociated non-AP MLDs use only the Link Disabled subfield indication in the RNR to avoid sending any Probe Request / Association Requst frames on the disabled link.

-Associated non-AP MLDs may use either the Link Disablement indication subfield in EHT Operation element or the Link disabled indication in the RNR to avoid exchanging any frame with the AP MLD on the disabled link.
+Associated non-AP MLDs may use either the Link Disablement indication subfield in EHT Operation element or the Link disabled subfield indication in the RNR to avoid exchanging any frame with the AP MLD on the disabled link.

 An AP MLD shall notify that a link is enabled, as follows: